New MD/DO/EMS Applicants

 - The application should be signed by the practitioner that is the Medical Director of the facility.

-- A copy of your Physician assistant license
+- A copy of or verification of your Physician Assistant license which reflects Prescriptive Authority.

 - A research protocol